isabella232/ilt-getting-started-with-puppet-issues/Windows/lab-13.1-Class-params/README.md

 ### Update the time module

-In this step you will make a slight change to the existing code in your `time` profile.
+In this step you will make a slight change to the existing code in your `time` module, specifically the `time/manifests/init.pp` file.

 Connect to your Windows student machine and open Visual Studio Code with your cloned time repo.
 Or if you are on Linux, open the appropriate file with an editor.